Dhaka Wanderers Club: Rivalries

 Ayub Khan, standing eighth from the left, with Dhaka Wanderers and Mohammedan players after the 1966 All-Pakistan Mohammad Ali Bogra Memorial Tournament final.

 The club's main local rival is Dhaka Mohammedan.
 The rivalry dates back to 1956 when Mohammedan acquired numerous players from Dhaka Wanderers, who had left due to internal conflicts within their club.
 Despite this, Wanderers were crowned champions that year.
 Both clubs were tied on points, and Mohammedan's refusal to play a playoff final resulted in the league title being awarded to Wanderers.
 Following their final First Division title in 1960, the rest of the decade saw Mohammedan's dominance.
 Notably, Wanderers lost the All-Pakistan Mohammad Ali Bogra Memorial Tournament final in 1966, contested by the two Dhaka-based teams in Rawalpindi.

 Prior to the Independence of Bangladesh, both clubs had won seven Dhaka First Division League titles.
 However, following the Bangladesh Liberation War, Wanderers struggled to compete with the financial power of EPIDC and Dhaka Abahani.
 Abahani eventually overtook Wanderers to become the country's second most successful club with 11 First Division titles, behind Mohammedan's 19.
 This placed Wanderers as the third most successful club in the country.

 In 1972, Wanderers faced Abahani in the first league season following the country's independence.
 The match, where Abahani led 1-0, was suspended after Wanderers supporters entered the field and attacked the opposition players with wooden sticks.
 However, the club's fan base soon diminished with the rise of popular teams such as Abahani, Brothers Union, and Muktijoddha Sangsad KC in the late 70s and early 80s.

-Since the introduction of the Bangladesh Premier League, Wanderers have yet to face Mohammedan.
-However, the club's promotion from the 2023–24 Bangladesh Championship League means they will have the opportunity to participate in the Premier League from the 2024–25 season.
+Since the introduction of the top-tier professional league, Wanderers waited 19 years to face their rivals once more.
+Following the club's promotion from the 2023–24 Championship League, they faced Mohammedan in the opening league game of the 2024–25 Premier League season on 29 November 2024, losing 0–6.